 Casual dress for the seminar with the exception of caps/hats, shorts/flipflops.
 Participants should feel as comfortable as needed.
 It is always recommended to bring a light jacket in case the training room is cold.

-If you choose to wear your weapon you may do so in full uniform or in plain clothes with your badge fully displayed.
-Be aware that Sam Houston State University adopted a concealed carry policy in 2016.
+If you choose to wear your duty weapon you may do so in full uniform or in plain clothes with your badge fully displayed.
 Individuals who are 21 years of age and who currently possess a handgun license from the State of Texas or an approved reciprocating state may legally carry a concealed handgun on or about their person.
 Handguns may be carried on campus, except at collegiate and UIL athletic events, health and counseling centers, and other specified locations on campus.
 Signs will clearly identify prohibited sites around campus.

 In order to promote a healthy, safe, and aesthetically pleasing work and educational environment, Sam Houston State University endorses a smoke free and tobacco free environment.
-Tobacco use is not permitted on campus grounds.
-Electronic cigarettes/Vapors are not allowed in training buildings.
+Tobacco use (including smokeless tobacco) is not permitted on campus grounds.
+Electronic cigarettes/vaping products are also prohibited.

 LEMIT Building and Parking:

-The Bill Blackwood Law Enforcement Management Institute of Texas is located at 1600 Bobby K. Marks Dr. (formerly Avenue H), Huntsville, Texas, at the corner of Bobby K. Marks and Bearkat Boulevard (formerly 16th Street) on the campus of Sam Houston State University.
+The Bill Blackwood Law Enforcement Management Institute of Texas is located at 1600 Bobby K. Marks Dr., Huntsville, Texas, at the corner of Bobby K. Marks and Bearkat Boulevard on the campus of Sam Houston State University.
 It also is located right next door to the University Hotel.